 Wash chicken pieces, keep them in a plastic colander.
 This straining process removes the excess water from chicken.

-Pell the potatoes.
-Cut them horizontally into equal halves.
-Wash and keep aside.
+Peel the potatoes.
+Cut them horizontally into equal halves, wash and keep aside.

 Heat 4 tbsp oil in a deep frying pan/kadai.
 Add half amount of thinly sliced onions with a pinch of salt (adding a pinch of salt speeds up the browning process).
 Using a spatula, fry the onions continuously over medium heat.
 Add the whole garlic cloves in between.
 Mix and keep frying until all the onion slices have reached a dark, rich brown colour.
 Remove from the pan and keep aside to cool.